 Vapor barrier supply carries plastic sheeting you cannot find at your local hardware store.
 We strive to be the one stop shop for all construction plastic needs.
 We carry different types of plastic film for every application.
-Vapor barriers can be used in walls, crawlspaces, under concrete, under flooring, and many other places specified by both architects and building codes.
+Vapor barriers can be used in walls, crawlspaces, under concrete, under flooring, dog kennels, and many other places specified by both architects and building codes.
 Under concrete barriers require strength and puncture resistance.
 Here is a list of different products we carry for this application.

 - 20 mil Dura skrim string reinforced in white